 What kind of music facilities does Calvin have?

-Calvin's Fine Arts Center houses well-equiped music classrooms, rehearsal halls (instrumental and choral), teaching studios, practice rooms, a state-of-the-art music theory computer lab and the acoustically outstanding auditorium.
+Calvin's Covenant Fine Arts Center houses well-equiped music classrooms, rehearsal halls (instrumental and choral), teaching studios, practice rooms, a state-of-the-art music theory computer lab and the acoustically outstanding auditorium.
 Available to students and faculty are one Bosendorfer and five Steinway grand pianos, approximately 20 practice rooms, two harpsichords, six pipe organs, and a valuable collection of string, wind, percussion, and early music instruments.
-In addition, Calvin's large chamber music library and the Hekman Library, with its large music divisions of the Hekman Library and the Cayvan Recorded Media Center, provide valuable resources for both students and faculty.
+In addition, Calvin's large chamber music library and the Hekman Library, with its large music divisions and the Cayvan Recorded Media Center, provide valuable resources for both students and faculty.

 Do you have chamber music opportunities?